-The Indiana Department of Environmental Management (IDEM) allocates a portion of its designated funds from the Volkswagen (VW) Environmental Mitigation Trust for the replacement or repower of eligible on-road and off-road vehicles and equipment.
+The Indiana Department of Environmental Management (IDEM) allocates a portion of the Volkswagen (VW) Environmental Mitigation Trust funds for the replacement or repower of eligible on- and off-road vehicles and equipment.
 Eligible on-road vehicles and equipment include Class 4-8 trucks and Class 4-8 school, shuttle, and public transit buses.
-Eligible off-road vehicles and equipment include airport ground support equipment, forklifts, port cargo handling equipment, and freight-switcher locomotives.
-Applicants requesting funding must be registered with the Indiana Secretary of State.
+Eligible off-road vehicles and equipment include airport ground support equipment, ferries, forklifts, port cargo handling equipment, and freight-switcher locomotives.
 All vehicles and equipment must be certified or verified by the U.S. Environmental Protection Agency or the California Air Resources Board.
+IDEM will begin accepting proposals for the second round of funding in March 2020 (verified February 2020).
 Applicants proposing alternative fuel equipment or vehicle projects must identify the availability of fueling infrastructure.
 Additional terms and conditions apply.
 For more information, including current requests for proposals, see the IDEM Indiana VW Mitigation Trust Program website.

 Special Fuel Tax Exemption

-The sale of biodiesel, blended biodiesel, compressed natural gas, and liquefied natural gas used to power an internal combustion engine or motor is exempt from state gross retail tax.
-(Reference House Bill 1002, 2017, and Indiana Code 6-2.5-5-51 and 6-6-2.5-22)
+The sale of biodiesel, blended biodiesel, and natural gas used to power an internal combustion engine or motor is exempt from state gross retail tax.
+(Reference Indiana Code 6-2.5-5-51 and 6-6-2.5-22)

 Vehicle Research and Development Grants

 The Indiana 21st Century Research and Technology Fund provides grants and loans to support economic development in high technology industry clusters.
 Incentives are available for qualified alternative fuel technologies and fuel-efficient vehicle development and production.
-For more information, see the Elevate Ventures 21st Century Fund website.
+For more information, see the Indiana Venture Development website.
 (Reference Indiana Code 5-28-16-2)